Tax Increment Financing (TIF)

 What infrastructure projects has TIF previously funded?

-How were the public infrastructure projects funded by TIF identified?
+How were the public infrastructure projects funded by TIF chosen?

 Who oversees TIF expenditures?

-The DDA Board is responsible for forming DDA’s annual budget, which includes (among other items) TIF expenditures for public improvement projects.
+The DDA board is responsible for forming and recommending the DDA’s annual budget, which includes (among other items) TIF expenditures for public improvement projects.
 The City Commission has final approval the DDA’s budget, as required by statute.

 Who funds TIF and how does it impact me?